sharkgurl/sharkgurl.github.io/_posts/2024-06-27-data-understanding.md

 ### Context <a name="data-understanding-context"></a>

-There are five steps in the Data Mining Pipeline process:
+Understanding the data is the first crucial step in the Data Mining Pipeline process.
+It involves:

 - Data understanding
 - Data pre-processing